flaviobarros/shinyExams/README.md

 ## WARNING

-This is experimental package.
-You could wait for lots of changes.
+This is an experimental package, so you can expect a lot of changes.

 ## TO DO

+  - more addins
   - eliminate hardcoded templates
   - better folder structure
   - better layout